 Now, I learned to first read and understand the question.
 Identify the mistakes and then read the options.
 As I already knew the mistakes, the process of elimination became easy.
 My accuracy level increased and time to answer question reduced drastically.

 Once I started practicing on Scholaranium, my accuracy level shot up to 90%.
-This really helped me perform well on the exam day.
+This really helped me perform well on exam day.

 Rajat – What about Critical Reasoning?

 Ram – I considered myself strong in Critical Reasoning till I started answering CR questions on gmatclub.
 I was completely stumped by the questions.
 So, I started with the foundation concepts of the CR module.
 That helped me the most in understanding the premise of any CR question.
 I learned the process of ‘pre-thinking’.
 This process improved my concepts a lot.
 Just like SC, I trained myself to not look at the options until I understood the premise.
 By this time, I had started building momentum in my GMAT preparation.

 Rajat – You found Reading Comprehension challenging – How did you improve it to achieve a 730 on the GMAT?

 Ram – To be honest, I initially found your RC module very difficult.
 But the good thing was that you explained a proper process to follow in order to correctly answer RC questions.
 Once I learned it, answering RC passages became easy.
 I remember that RC passages on the actual GMAT seemed very easy and I was able to answer a passage within 3-4 minutes.